How Marijuana Affects Life Insurance Rates

 For applicants who only use marijuana once a month, they may still possibly qualify for Preferred Best Non-Smoker rates.
 Up to 2x/week users can qualify for Preferred Non-Smoker; up to 3-4x/week results in Standard Non-Smoker (at best).
 Use of 4-6x/week results in a Table 2-4 rating, and daily use will result in Table 4-6 rating at best, with a possibility of a decline.

 If the applicant sells or grows marijuana at all, it will result in a decline.
 Medicinal users are determined on a case by case basis - their health concern must be a Standard risk.

-At Metlife, applicants who use up to 4x/week can possibly qualify for their ElitePlus rating; they do not test for marijuana on their labs.
-Daily users can qualify for Table 2 Non-Smoker rates, and medicinal users are typically Standard Smoker ratings unless their cause is rateable.
+At Brighthouse, applicants are not tested for marijuana and those who use up to 4x/week can qualify for their best rating; ElitePlus.
+Daily users can qualify for Table 2 Non-Smoker rates, and medicinal users are typically rated as Standard Smokers depending on the reason for their reccomendation.

 Marijuana users who use occasionally/recreationally can qualify for Preferred Non-Smoker rates.
 If the applicant’s lab results come back positive for THC, they will qualify for Table 3 Smoker rates; Rx users will also generally qualify for Table 3 rates.
 Daily users will usually result in a decline.